Framing and Working Resolution Calculator Quick Link

 WHAT IS A “WORKING RESOLUTION?”

 Even on a single camera production, multiple resolutions and/or varying aspect ratios will likely be used throughout the production’s lifecycle.
 The resolution of Original Camera Files (OCF) will likely differ from the resolution that a production frames for on set.
-The VFX team might ask for a safety area for image repositioning or tracking effects, and a production’s delivery resolution could differ from the final active image resolution.
+The VFX team might ask for a safety area for image repositioning or tracking effects, and a production’s delivery resolution could differ from the active image resolution in the original recorded file.

-Establishing a project’s working resolution will help define, clarify, and then simplify scaling needs, unifying different resolutions into a single container resolution from which minimal image scaling operations may be performed during the lifecycle of a project.
-Furthermore, establishing a working resolution allows for a single scaling operation between OCF and final delivery.
+Establishing a project’s working resolution will help define, clarify, and then simplify scaling needs, unifying different capture formats and resolutions into a single container from which minimal image scaling operations may be performed during the post production and vfx phases of a project.
+Establishing a working resolution allows for a single scaling operation between OCF and the final delivery format to Netflix.

 THE FRAMING & RESOLUTION CALCULATOR